FRRouting/frr/doc/user/bgp.rst

 .. index:: bgp config-type zebra
 .. clicmd:: bgp config-type zebra

    FRR style BGP configuration.
 This is default.
+This command is deprecated and will be removed in the future.

 .. _bgp-instance-and-view: